Groot-H/RA-Distill/README.md

 # RA-Distill-Lesion

-This repository provides the PyTorch implementation of **RA-Distill-Lesion**:
+This repository provides the PyTorch implementation of the paper:

 > Retrieval-Augmented Reconstruction with Distillation for Robust Skin Lesion Diagnosis under Missing Modalities.